 PDF download Download Article

-1. The track title is a pun, but also likely a furry reference.
-"Hot Fursuit" is obviously a play on the term "hot pursuit," which refers to an intense chase.
+1. "Hot Fursuit" is obviously a play on the term "hot pursuit," which refers to an intense chase.
 But it is also probably a tongue-in-cheek reference to the furry community.
 Furries are people who dress up in animal costumes called fursuits, so they can pretend to be animals instead of humans.

 • Many people think being a furry is about sexual kinks, but that's a stereotype that doesn't apply to the community as a whole.
 Most furries just want to hang out with other furries and pretend to be animals, which is super fun!